Search: 971 results

 Whenever the unclean spirits saw Him, they fell down before Him and screamed out, “You are the Son of God!”

-And he ordained twelve, that they should be with him, and that he might send them forth to preach,
+And he took twelve to be with him, so that he might send them out as preachers,

 And that they might have power to heal sicknesses and to cast out devils.